How to Protect Your Sender Domain with DMARC: Using DMARC Enforcement

 - None (p=none).
 This policy tells Internet Service Providers who adopted DMARC to do nothing with an email that failed the DMARC check.
 The email just goes to the Inbox or Spam folder of the receiver depending on how the ISP’s spam filters treat the email.

 - Quarantine (p=quarantine).
-This policy tells Internet Service Providers to put emails that failed the DMARC check in a special ‘quarantine’ folder – Junk or Spam.
+This policy tells Internet Service Providers to put emails that failed DMARC record in a special ‘quarantine’ folder – Junk or Spam.

 - Reject (p=reject).
 This policy tells Internet Service Providers to reject all emails that failed the DMARC check.
 These emails will not land in any folder of the receiver.